aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/DIFI_Processor/README.md

 2. Deploy a Lambda function that automatically processes PCAP files uploaded to S3
 3. Generate constellation plots and save them to the results bucket

+Monitor the status of the deployment on the Cloudformation service page.
+After the deployment is complete, stack infrastructure will be listed there.

 **Add a Lambda trigger:**

 Attach a trigger to invoke the Lambda function when a new pcap is added to the source (raw) S3 bucket: -